Posted: 11/03/16 | November 3rd, 2016

 Without all the mishaps, I probably would have kept going — close to the edge but not over it — like the frog who never realizes the pan is getting hot enough to kill him before it’s too late.

-But instead, it all made me realize what I want from life right now.
+But, instead, all it did was make me realize what I want from life right now.